-The package allows the use of predefined or custom sampling algorithms.
+The package allows the use of predefined or custom sampling algorithms11.
 Samples' timestamps are exported to CSV dataframes.
 In order to keep track of the sample generating process, input parameters are simultaneously saved into a YAML file.
 Predefined samplers include a periodic sampler, a sampler targeting specific speakers' vocalizations, a sampler targeting regions of high-volubility according to input annotations, and a more agnostic sampler targeting high-energy regions.
 In all cases, the user can define the number of regions and their duration, as well as the context that may be inspected by human annotators.
 These options cover all documented sampling strategies.
+Evaluations of the performance of some of these samplers can be found in (Cristia and Pisani, 2021, Chapter 15, "Human annotation").